Last modified December 16, 2024

 interval: 1m0s

-In the same app folder also create the imagepolicy.yaml
+In the same app folder also create the imagepolicy.yaml file with tag selection rules:

 apiVersion: image.toolkit.fluxcd.io/v1beta1